racheleckenrod/griefSupport/README.md

 getting back here to main from a trip to heroku to pick up detached HEADS . it was unintentional that that happened. one for master, and one for main,

 Interesting to me that making last last commit w/ the message  'heading to heroku-deploy' separted it(heroku-deploy) from this, the main.
 The readme.txt file that i just made up in branch freedom is not here but the LICENSE.txt is- remeber that it  wasnt up there..

+made it back from heroku-deploy and it appears to be separate from main now